Location: Edmonton, Alberta, Canada

 Bruce is a well-rounded regular guy who brings to the law a strong sense of justice.
 To that end, Bruce dedicated much of his free time during law school to volunteer work.
 Throughout that time, he volunteered at Halifax’s Immigrant Settlement and Integration Services, where he assisted refugees and other immigrants with their immigration-related paperwork.
 He also volunteered his time working at Dalhousie Student Advocacy Services, where he acted as advocate for students pursuing academic appeals or facing disciplinary matters before administrative tribunals.
 As a lawyer, he has contributed to the community by volunteering at the Edmonton Community Legal Clinic as well as participating in the speakers committee for the Canadian Bar Association Family Law Section Edmonton.
 Bruce has also contributed to the updating of the Legal Education Society of Alberta Family Law Practice Manual twice.

-Bruce has quickly built skill and experience in litigation with numerous appearances in the Provincial Court and the Court of Queen’s Bench.
+Bruce has quickly built skill and experience in litigation with numerous appearances in the Alberta Court of Justice and the Court of King’s Bench.
 He has obtained favourable results in trials, Special Chambers, and other interim hearings dealing with divorce, child support, spousal support, child welfare, property division, exclusive possession, Restraining Orders, and various other issues that arise in family law.
 He attributes much of his success to his mentors, his experience at the Dalhousie Legal Aid Clinic, and the multiple continuing education seminars that he attends.
 However, Bruce’s preference is to dedicate a larger part of his practice to alternate dispute resolution processes to assist transitioning families in finding outside-the-box solutions that work for them and their own unique circumstances.

 Year Joined Firm